 - Hopefully, your student will have at least one course occasionally that simply feeds an interest or love of a subject.
 Most students have at least a little room in their academic career for general elective courses.
 These are courses that do not fulfill any particular requirement, but still add credits toward graduation.
 Students often discover a new interest or passion through these seemingly random exploration courses.
 So if your student’s schedule contains an art, music, creative writing, drama, or other unusual class, don’t discourage them from exploring.

 What else should my student consider?

 In addition to considering the types of classes on your student’s schedule, there are many other factors that need to be balanced.
 Help your student think about the following:

-- Your student will want to listen carefully to his advisor’s recommendation about the number of credits he should carry.
+- Your student will want to listen carefully to their advisor’s recommendation about the number of credits they should carry.
 There is usually a minimum number of credits to be considered a full-time student (important for athletic eligibility, housing, and financial aid).
 There is also usually also a maximum number of credits allowed.
 Some students are anxious to take the minimum to ease their load, or to take the maximum to try to finish early.
 Both extremes may potentially be dangerous.
 An academic advisor can help your student determine what is appropriate.

 - Not all classes are equal.
 Some classes may have a reputation for a great deal of work, while others have a lighter load.
 A balance of heavier and lighter work load, or academic subject and skills classes, will help to make a schedule manageable.